 These checks are often required when a person is making a down payment on a home.
 Also, a landlord might ask for a cashier’s check for the security deposit on a rental.

 Not unlike ancient merchants, people might use cashier’s checks today to avoid dealing with stacks of cash.

-If someone buys something pricey off an online second hand marketplace, like a car or boat, the seller might ask for payment to be made in a cashier’s check instead of cash, so they don’t have to count the bills.
+If someone buys something pricey off an online second-hand marketplace, like a boat, the seller might ask for payment to be made in a cashier’s check instead of cash, so they don’t have to count the bills.